 Spotting the Bottleneck

 A preemptive strategy to address minor bottlenecks before the issue gets too serious is to train employees to watch for them.
-Training will usually involve department managers instructing frontline employees on what signs to look out for.
+Training will usually involve department managers instructing frontline employees on the signs of a bottleneck to look out for.
 These typically include departments or machines having a hard time keeping up, staff being shuffled around to accommodate the processes, or identifying specific areas that are impacted by a short staff.